 The pendulum holder gives you the possibility to fasten the wind monitor directly to the module surface of the tracking system.
 Due to the pivot mounted pendulum with a counterweight fastened on the nodal bar, the nodal bar will always rotate to vertical position at any position of the DEGER.
 This makes sure that the anemometer of the wind monitor is always optimally exposed to the wind and will never be in the slipstream of the DEGER.

 The alignment tool is an aid to align the DEGER under an exactly 90° angle to the sun.
 The photovoltaic module reaches its highest yield when it is aligned under an exact right angle to the light source.

 The patented Maximum Light Detection sensor technology has been developed for a permanent realignment of the DEGER to the brightest spot in the sky.
 By eliminating any possible alignment faults of the MLD sensors, the system works even more efficiently and produces a higher yield.

 Higher yield by correction of possible alignment faults.

-The DEGERtracker Mini is particularly suitable for use at exhibitions and has been developed for quick, simple and understandable demonstration of the function of a DEGERtracker.
+The DEGER Mini is particularly suitable for use at exhibitions and has been developed for quick, simple and understandable demonstration of the function of a DEGER.
 Just like the real dual-axis tracking systems, the MLD sensor recognizes the location of maximum illumination and turns the module surface through both axes to make sure that the illumination is vertical to the module surface.
-A torch is typically used as light source for the DEGERtracker Mini.
+A torch is typically used as light source for the DEGER Mini.
 The model is operated with 230 V/AC mains voltage.
 The packaging has been designed for re-use, thereby ensuring safe transportation to trade shows and exhibitions.